wircho/Curly/README.md

 Curly
 =====

-iOS (written in Swift but works in Ojective-C) library adding *closure* (*block* or *callback*) functionality to several UIKit classes (alert views, buttons, sliders, storyboard segues, gesture recognizers, etc)
+iOS library adding *closure* (*block* or *callback*) functionality to several UIKit classes (alert views, buttons, sliders, storyboard segues, gesture recognizers, etc).

+This library is written in Swift but it works also in Objective-C.

 Installation
 ------------